SAP/cf-cli-java-plugin/README.md

      jfr-start
-        Start a Java Flight Recorder default recording on a running Java application (stores in the the container-dir)
+        Start a Java Flight Recorder default recording on a running Java application (stores in the container-dir)

      jfr-start-profile
-        Start a Java Flight Recorder profile recording on a running Java application (stores in the the container-dir))
+        Start a Java Flight Recorder profile recording on a running Java application (stores in the container-dir))

      jfr-start-gc (recent SapMachine only)
-        Start a Java Flight Recorder GC recording on a running Java application (stores in the the container-dir)
+        Start a Java Flight Recorder GC recording on a running Java application (stores in the container-dir)

      jfr-start-gc-details (recent SapMachine only)
-        Start a Java Flight Recorder detailed GC recording on a running Java application (stores in the the container-dir)
+        Start a Java Flight Recorder detailed GC recording on a running Java application (stores in the container-dir)

      jfr-stop
         Stop a Java Flight Recorder recording on a running Java application